-The first national organization for women, Pi Beta Phi, was founded in 1867 at Monmouth College in Monmouth, Illinois.
+Pi Beta Phi (ΠΒΦ) is a collegiate women's fraternity which was founded on April 28, 1867 at Monmouth College in Monmouth, Illinois.
 The twelve founders had a vision to form the first national secret society for women at a time when only five state universities admitted women.

 Pi Phi’s always find time to spend together whether it’s getting lunch between classes, coffee breaks, late night study parties in the library, or getting ready for social events.
 As a Pi Phi, you’ll always have a sister by your side.